 - Better yet, PRESENT at a professional conference!

 Don't make it impossible, make it do-able!
 Set a reasonable goal for your profession and practice next year and keep it.
 If you achieve it, awesome!
 Why not make another goal?
 And remember, for everything new you choose - you don't have to marry it!
 Post-it wall optional!

 Tough love time.
 Really think about WHY you are in this profession.
 Do you have a true calling?
 Do you speak enthusiastically about what you do?
 Do you like, admire, believe in, and cheer for your students?

 Or, are you a Debbie downer or a whiny William?
 Are you a constant complainer?
 Do people avoid you in the hallways because they know you will always have something to moan about?
-Do people hesitate before asking "How are you?"
+Do people hesitate before asking "How are you?" because they know you will tell them, in detail, ALL the bad stuff?
 Yeah, that sucks.
 Time to fix it!
 Turn it around.
 Rededicate yourself!

 positive, and passionate about my profession.
 (Alliteration addicted, too!)
 Even though some days, you gotta fake it till you make it, students can tell when you've mentally given up or checked out.
 They can also REALLY tell when you secretly (or maybe not so secretly) dislike them.
 Stop it!

 So, if you're not more positive than negative about teaching ....please, LEAVE.
 Bye Felicia!